MIrrox27/rkn-simulator/README.md

 # rkn-simulator
-A simple CLI tool for blocking URLs on your device
+A simple CLI tool for blocking URLs on your device.

+# Project not working